 You can try an Abode hub security system with money-back guarantee for 30 days.

-Ring Alarm – Best Alexa Compatible Apartment Security
+3. Ring Alarm Security Kit - Best Alexa Compatible Apartment Security

 Renter-friendly home security systems with the best Amazon Alexa integration